Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

    ![build30](assets/buildworkbook_30.png)

-  4. On the data page, right click on the drop down next to the column "Product Brand" and select the "Fliter" option from the menu.
+  4. On the data page, right click on the drop down next to the column "Product Brand" and select the "Filter" option from the menu.
 A new filter will be added to the table.

    ![build31](assets/buildworkbook_31.png)
    ![build32](assets/buildworkbook_32.png)